Mazda CX-80

 The Mazda CX-80 is a mid-size crossover SUV with three-row seating produced by the Japanese automaker Mazda since 2024.
 Based on the shorter, five-seater CX-60, the CX-80 is the fourth vehicle to use Mazda's rear- and all-wheel drive with longitudinal engine layout categorized as Large Product Group, with same powertrains found in the CX-60 including a plug-in hybrid.

 The CX-80 is marketed in Japan, Europe, Australia, and Asia, while North America receives the wider-body CX-90.
 It is a flagship model in Europe and Japan, while in Australia and some Asian countries it is a smaller offering alongside the CX-90.
-It will replace the CX-8 in markets where it has been discontinued.
+It replaced the CX-8 in markets where it has been discontinued.

 History

 The Mazda CX-80 was officially revealed on 18 April 2024, with pre-sales of the CX-80 set to commence in May 2024 and deliveries set to follow in the second half of the year.